-Of course, because we leave most the structure and the interpretation of the text unspecified, we cannot expect our data to be usable directly for any specific evaluation, and to process them by any given application program we will have to do some preprocessing first.
+Of course, because we leave most the structure and the interpretation of the text unspecified, we cannot expect our data to be usable directly for any specific evaluation, and to process them by any given application program we will have to do some preprocessing first to get the data into the format our application expects.
 Fortunately, the preprocessing task will be rather well-defined, consisting mainly of omitting information presently of no interest, and reformatting the remaining data according to the needs of the application program.
-Whenever the format of the input data required as well as the relevant structure of our abstract data base can be described by a formal grammar, we can automatically generate the preprocessing program by any of several existing generator systems, e.g., Lex [Les75], YACC [Joh75], or WRG [Lag90]; and in many cases the reformatting task will be fairly trivial so we might rather write the preprocessor from scratch.
+Whenever the format of the input data required, as well as the relevant structure of our abstract data base, can be described by a formal grammar, we can automatically generate the preprocessing program by any of several existing generator systems, e.g., Lex [Les75], YACC [Joh75], or WRG [Lag90]; and in many cases the reformatting task will be fairly trivial so we might as well write the preprocessor from scratch.